nneonneo/sstic-2023/writeup.md

 ### Reversing the Backend

-The backend binary, according to `ps -ef`, is `box-B`, but we do cannot access that binary.
+The backend binary, according to `ps -ef`, is `box-B`, but we cannot access that binary.
 Instead, we have [`firmware.bin`](files/stage2c/firmware.bin).
 Again, it's an ARM64 binary, so I opened it in Ghidra.
 However, the binary is corrupted: every section aside from `.text` (and `.shstrtab`) is missing! `.rodata`, `.dynamic`, `.dynsym`, `.dynstr` and so on are all gone, and the data is not even in the binary.
 The program headers are similarly corrupt: only the program header for the text section is intact, while the other program headers all have an offset and size of zero.
 Ghidra still decompiles the program fine, but references to libc functions are all unresolved, read-only data like strings are missing, and relocations are all unresolved.
 This makes reversing a lot more difficult.

 Luckily, some of the functionality of the front-end was included in the backend, but not actually referenced in the binary: for example, the function at 0x2a90 in the backend corresponds to the `read_msg` function in the front-end (0x33c4), and we can use this correspondence to resolve many libc functions.